Nurturing Touch Physical Therapy and Wellness

 Infant Physical Therapist and Owner

 Katie is a Doctor of Physical Therapy and Owner of Nurturing Touch Physical Therapy and Wellness.
 Katie is a pediatric physical therapist who specializes in treating infants.
 She is passionate about providing collaborative and holistic care- taking a whole body approach to each baby she treats.
 Katie received her Doctorate in Physical Therapy in 2009 from Rockhurst University in Kansas City, MO.
 She spent several years working in the acute hospital and rehab settings with the adult population, as well as completing a 9 month residency in Proprioceptive Neuromuscular Facilitation before switching to Pediatrics in 2012.
 Katie had 7+ years of experience practicing at Children’s Mercy Hospital (with several years of experience in the NICU), as well as serving several years with Well Bellies and Babies and also with the Holden School District.
+Katie is always looking to increase her knowledge to better serve her patients.
+In addition to continuing to take classes to improve her hands on (manual therapy skills), Katie has been furthering her education in oral motor dysfunction, tongue ties, gut health and lymphatic drainage.